Need to talk? Call 1800 882 436.

 • 'Tummy time' means giving your baby time on their stomach while they're awake and you're there with them.

-• Tummy time helps to prevent your baby from getting a flat spot on the back of their head from lying on their back for too long.
+• Tummy time also helps to prevent your baby from getting a flat spot on the back of their head from lying on their back for too long.

 What is 'tummy time'?